GengDavid/pytorch-cpn/README.md

 I only have tested ResNet-50-256x192 model because I don't have enough GPUs to test the models.
 If you have interests in this repo, welcome to test other model configurations together.

-Note that I only trained 15 epoch for testing now, so the results using detection bbox is a little lower than the results showed in the paper.
-The results and pre-trained models will be updated after tesing more models.

 ## Usage

 ### For training